What Is A Withdrawal Timeline?

 There are typically three main levels of the meth withdrawal timeline.
 These are the crash, craving, and finally, the recovery.

 The crash lasts roughly ten days which is quite a short period of the total recovery.
 During this time, users will experience a significant decline in both cognitive function and energy.
-It’s quite common for individuals to feel depressed during this phase as well and experience problems with paranoia, anxiety and hallucinations.
+It’s quite common for individuals to feel depressed during this phase as well and experience problems with paranoia, anxiety, and hallucinations.
 While addicts do not typically want the drug at this time, they will eat enormous levels of food and then completely crash around the third day.
 This is when the most recent dose finally leaves the body.

 The second stage causes cravings and will typically last ten days.
 It will often include both insomnia and depression.
-Once the crash is over with, meth addicts will begin looking for the high that they gained from the drug once more.
-It’s important to understand the massive level euphoria that this particular drug brings.
+Once the crash is over, meth addicts will begin looking for the high that they gained from the drug once more.
+It’s important to understand the massive level of euphoria that this particular drug brings.
 It triggers a tremendous level of temptation.
 It’s common to feel completely powerless during this stage and seek out the drug to provide the lost feeling.

 During the third stage, the recovery from the drug can finally begin.
 This can only occur once the cravings are less powerful and less frequent.
 This final stage takes the bulk of the withdrawal and can last for as much as thirty weeks.
 In some cases, it can be far longer than this.
 It is important during this time for addicts to exist only in a clean environment where people can hold them accountable for their potential sobriety.